7ep/demo/src/ui_tests/cs/README.txt

     Then, to run these tests,
         1. Open the solution with Visual Studio 2019
         2. On the toolbar, select Test -> Run -> All tests

+    Alternate:
+        On the command line, in the testproject directory, run:

+            dotnet test